DataBiosphere/toil/docs/running/cwl.rst

 The Common Workflow Language (CWL) is an emerging standard for writing workflows that are portable across multiple workflow engines and platforms.

-Toil has nearly full support for the v1.0.1 specification, only lacking the following feature:
+Toil has full support for the CWL v1.0.1 specification.

-- Complex file inputs – from ExpressionTool or a default value, both of which do not yet get cleanly staged into Toil file management.

 Running CWL Locally
 -------------------

 To run in local batch mode, provide the CWL file and the input object file::

-    $ cwltoil example.cwl example-job.yml
+    $ toil-cwl-runner example.cwl example-job.yml

 For a simple example of CWL with Toil see :ref:`cwlquickstart`.